 It is also important to note that the driver of the motorcycle is not the only party that could be held liable for the victim’s injuries.
 For example, if the driver of the motorcycle was involved in an accident with another motorist, that motorist may be liable to the passenger for their injuries if they were partly responsible for the crash.

-To learn more about filing a motorcycle accident lawsuit in Arkansas, you should continue reading and speak with an experienced Fayetteville personal injury lawyer as soon as possible.
+To learn more about filing a motorcycle accident lawsuit in Arkansas, you should continue reading and speak with our experienced Fayetteville personal injury lawyers as soon as possible.

 Common Injuries Caused by Motorcycle Accidents

 Victims of motorcycle accidents can sustain permanent or life-threatening injuries under many different circumstances.
 While there are various types of injuries that may occur in a motorcycle crash, there are some injuries that are more prevalent than others.

 Bone fractures are one type of common injury that may occur in a motorcycle accident.
 For example, if a victim is thrown from the motorcycle and collides with a vehicle or other hard surface, this could easily result in numerous broken bones.